prestodb/presto/presto-docs/src/main/sphinx/functions/comparison.rst

     SELECT 'Paul' BETWEEN 'John' AND 'Ringo'; -- true

-Not that the value, min, and max parameters to ``BETWEEN`` and ``NOT BETWEEN`` must be the same type.
+Note that the value, min, and max parameters to ``BETWEEN`` and ``NOT BETWEEN`` must be the same type.
 For example, Presto will produce an error if you ask it if John is between 2.3 and 35.2.

 IS NULL and IS NOT NULL